Demand Generation for B2B services firms

 - How do we measure demand gen without attribution?

-- Brand search volume (Google Trends + GSC), direct traffic trajectory, self-reported attribution at intake, and matched-market tests on channels that allow geographic splits.
-Accept that attribution will be directional, not exact.
+- Brand search volume via Google Search Console and Google Trends, direct traffic trajectory, self-reported attribution at first-meeting intake, and matched-market tests on channels that allow geographic splits.
+Accept that attribution will be directional, not exact — and communicate that expectation before the program starts.
+Teams that demand exact attribution from demand gen programs cancel them at month four and never see the pipeline benefit.

 - Do demand gen and thought leadership overlap?